|Posted by ver c. miranda on July 23, 2015 at 9:50 AM|

 From something raw, to something beautiful...

 Diamonds are not attractive in their raw, crude and un-polished form.
-Their true value and brilliance comes out when cut and polished to the artisan’s final desired form.
-Known for as the hardest substance on the planet, the craft of cutting and polishing diamonds to its outstanding brilliance as we know it today, takes a huge challenge for the craftsman of the old days and in continuous evolution of method in achieving its final form, either seated as England’s Queen crowning jewel or as the shining star on your fiancés finger.
+Their true value and brilliance come out when cut and polished to the artisan’s final desired form.
+Known as the hardest substance on the planet, the craft of cutting and polishing diamonds to their outstanding brilliance as seen in their commercial form, is a huge challenge to achieve for the craftsman of the old days and even at present time, with the continuous evolution of methods.
+So whether a diamond is the Queen England’s crowning jewel or as a shining star on your fiancés finger, the same intricate effort and hardwork were applied to achieve its beautiful appearnce.

 Wedding rings and engagement ring must be customize?
 Don’t you think so?!